WongYC-66/odin-rails-final-project/README.md

 ### Prerequisite:
 1. Have postgreSQL, Ruby, Rails installed
 1. Register an Outh app at Github, and get CLIENT_ID and CLIENT_SECRET from https://github.com/settings/developers
-1. Register an account at supabase to store uploaded image from https://supabase.com/, to get SUPABASE_PROJECT_URL and SUPABASE_API_KEY

 ### Installation
 1. Clone the repo
+1. cd odin-rails-final-project
 1. bundle install
 1. Create .env file like .env-sample
 1. db:migrate